marta1116/AFiCS-NN3-Reduced-Data/README.md

 The NN3 dataset is taken from here: http://www.neural-forecasting-competition.com/NN3/

+The NN3 reduced time series are the following, where the test data is shown in red:

 The goal of this task is to forecast the 11 reduced time series NN3_101 to NN3_111 using different methods on R. The methods chosen are the following:
 * Naïve
 * Single Exponential Smoothing (SES)